FirespriteLtd/website/site/content/news/yet-another-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 ---
-title: Firesprite speaks to MCV about bringing The Persistence to Non-VR platforms
+title: Firesprite speaks about bringing The Persistence to Non-VR platforms
 date: 2019-04-17T11:02:40.846Z
 draft: false
 summary: '“As optimistic developers, we thought this would be really easy”, we said.'